 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Fulgent Genetics, Inc. of Class Action Lawsuit and Upcoming Deadline – FLGT

-NEW YORK, NY / ACCESSWIRE / September 25, 2022 / Pomerantz LLP announces that a class action lawsuit has been filed against Fulgent Genetics, Inc. ("Fulgent" or the "Company") FLGT and certain of its officers.
-The class action, filed in the United States District Court for the Central District of California, and docketed under 22-cv-06764, is on behalf of a class of all persons and entities who purchased the publicly traded securities of Fulgent securities between March 22, 2019 and August 4, 2022, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+/EIN News/ -- NEW YORK, Sept.
+27, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Fulgent Genetics, Inc. (“Fulgent” or the “Company”) (NASDAQ: FLGT) and certain of its officers.
+The class action, filed in the United States District Court for the Central District of California, and docketed under 22-cv-06764, is on behalf of a class of all persons and entities who purchased the publicly traded securities of Fulgent securities between March 22, 2019 and August 4, 2022, both dates inclusive (the “Class Period”), seeking to recover damages caused by Defendants’ violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

 If you are a shareholder who purchased Fulgent securities during the Class Period, you have until November 21, 2022 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.